 - Guide Fee: Php 200 for a group

 Saint of God Parish Church, one of the best tourist spots in San Rafael, Bulacan, dates back to the 19th century.
 Also called San Juan de Dios Parish, the church was the site of the Battle of San Rafael, a historic duel between the Spanish Army and the Filipino resistance forces.
 Hundreds of Filipinos died during the battle.

 15. Pinagrealan Cave

-Pinagrealan Cave is one of the emerging tourist spots in Bulacan.
+Pinagrealan Cave is one of the emerging tourist spots in Norzagaray, Bulacan.
 It served as a hideout of Gen. Emilio Aguinaldo during the Spanish-Filipino war.
 It is also a favorite hiking destination and inside, there are pools and limestone rock formations such as the Rhino’s Rock and Lioness Head Rock.

 - Location/Jump-off: Brgy Minuyan, Norzagaray

 The said museum commemorates Marcelo H. Del Pilar, one of the iconic figures during the Filipino resistance against the Spaniards.
 His writings were instrumental to the Philippine liberation from Spain.